neo-one-suite/neo-one/packages/neo-one-website/docs/3-api-reference/2-client.md

 Reset the local network to it's initial state starting at the genesis block.

 #### `DeveloperProvider`

+Provides the core functionality required by the `DeveloperClient`.

 #### `PrivateNetworkSettings`

+Settings that may be modified on a local NEO•ONE private network.

+##### `PrivateNetworkSettings#secondsPerBlock`

+Time until the next block starts to be produced.

 #### `LocalClient`

+Client which controls a local NEO•ONE toolchain.

+##### `LocalClient#getNEOTrackerURL`

+Returns the local toolchain's NEO Tracker url.

+##### `LocalClient#reset`

+Resets the local toolchain to its initial state by resetting the local developer network and redeploying contracts.

 #### `OneClient`

 ---